microsoftgraph/xamarin-csharp-photosender-sample/WALKTHROUGH.md

 </manifest>
 ```

-Finally, we need to add code to the Android app's main activity to pass the auth result along to the MSAL library.
+Finally, we need to add code to the Android app's main activity to set the UI parent for the login flow, and to pass the auth result along to the MSAL library.
 Open **./PhotoSender.Android/MainActivity.cs** and add the following `using` statement at the top of the file:

 ```csharp
 using Microsoft.Identity.Client;